 (2) There are three bases for recognition of investment gains and losses, which should be indicated.

-1.The financial statements of the visa have been verified by an international accounting firm that has a cooperative relationship with the Republic of China accounting firm.
-2. The financial statements of the visa are verified by the accountant of the parent company in Taiwan.
+1. The amount recognized was based on the financial statements that were audited by a cooperative relationship with the Republic of China CPA firm.

+2. The amount recognized was based on the financial statements that were audited by parent company's CPA firm.

-3.Other °
+3.Other •